Motorsport.com

 Motorsport.com is a website specializing in motor racing news.
 It posts content in thirteen languages.
-It is part of the Motorsport Network company.
+It is part of the Motorsport Network Media LLC (MSNM) company.
 Motorsport.com's headquarters are in Miami, United States.
+MSNM, a leading media company in the world, is acquired by GMF Media, an affiliate of GMF Capital.

 History

 Motorsport.com was formed in 1994.

 In March 2015, Motorsport.com acquired ToileF1.com., followed by Worldcarfans.com and Edimotive S.r.l. in May.
 In May, the Grand Prix Drivers' Association and Motorsport.com joined forces to allow followers of the FIA Formula 1 World Championship to voice and share their opinions about the sport through an extensive worldwide survey for fans.
 More than 200,000 respondents from 194 countries participated in the survey.
 In June, Motorsport.com acquired TotalRace.com.br, RaceFansTV and Formulawahad.com, while later gaining the technical archive of Giorgio Piola in September, also announcing a partnership with MSN.com.
 In October, Motorsport.com became the official media partner of Ferrari for the 2016 Ferrari Finali Mondiali and a global partner of GPTicketShop.com.
 In November, Motorsport.com acquired Wildsoft Digital F1 Encyclopedia.
 The following month, the site formed a global digital content partnership with VICE Sports and AOL’s Autoblog.com.